Swimming Equipment 101: What Equipment Is Needed for a Swimming Pool for Beginners and Advanced Swimmers

 What equipment do you need for competitive swimming

 If you’re considering getting into competitive swimming, one of the perks is that the sport is relatively inexpensive.
 All you need is a swimsuit, a pair of goggles, and a swim cap.
-However, once you start competing, you’ll quickly discover that there are many more things you need to succeed.
+However, once you start competing, you’ll quickly discover what equipment do you need for swimming to succeed.

-In addition to the essential equipment, you’ll also need fins, paddles, and kickboards.
+In addition to the essential swimming equipment for kids, you’ll also need fins, paddles, and kickboards.
 You’ll also need to invest in a good pair of swim trunks or a racing suit.
 And if you want to be serious about it, you’ll also need to start training with weights and resistance devices.